 While this notice isn’t required by any means, I like having it explicitly stated in the syllabus for later reference, if necessary.]I added the section about the optional online discussion forums to this policy because I like to give my more introverted students a chance to share their thoughts in a less nerve-wracking way. #teaching Click To Tweet

-Side Note: Before we move on to the policy examples, I wanted to let you know that I’m currently selling my digital journal course at 40% off.
-The course includes a 6-sectioned digital notebook with 37 page templates included, along with 9 video tutorials that show you exactly how to customize your journal.
-If reading this blog post is giving you tons of ideas and you’re looking for one digital place to put all of them, the journal can serve as a great home for all your ideas and plans.
+Side Note: If reading this blog post is giving you tons of ideas and you’re looking for one digital place to put all of them, here are some inexpensive digital journal options that can serve as a great home for all your ideas and plans.
 [Want to try a free sample?]

 As I pointed out in the workbook, these will range in number, form, and content.
 The next section in the post is about boilerplate policies (ones that you are required to include, using the exact language from the college/university or your department).
 But for more general policies, you decide what to include.
 So, here are a few examples of my own, some of which also came from Amy’s syllabus.
 [I’m telling you, other instructors should be your go-to resources when teaching a specific course for the first time.]